ednuel/World_Weather_Analysis-1/README.md

 ![Fig4.png](/weather_data/Fig4.png) [Northern Humisphere Linear Regression](/weather_data/Regress_fig7.png) [Southern Humisphere Linear Regression](/weather_data/Regress_fig8.png)

 **In conclusion, the correlation between the latitude and Max Temperature is strong because the r-value is more than 0.7 (Southern humisphere) and less than -0.7 (Northern humisphere) for the plots shown here.
 This means that max temperature is predictable and equator has highest temperature.**
-**Besides the max temperature, the correlation between the latitude and humidity, cloudiness and wind speed are low, which means those weather metrics are not predicted by latitude changing**
+**Besides the max temperature, the correlation between the latitude and humidity, cloudiness and wind speed are weak, which means those weather metrics are not predicted by latitude changing**